Monopond/fax-api/README.md

 	From TSID, To 6011111111 Wed Apr 26 09:33 2017 1 of 1
 ```

-You need to visit here on how to setup a headerformat value:
+For more information, visit the following on how to setup the HeaderFormat value:
 * [Header Format](#header-format)

 ### Assigning a HeaderFormat in SendFaxRequest

-Allows the header format that appears at the top of the transmitted fax to be changed, a request similar to the following example below.
+Allows the header format that appears at the top of the transmitted fax to be changed.

 ```xml
 <v2:SendFaxRequest>
 	<SendFrom>TSID</SendFrom>